Heroclixin’ Glossary

 Activation Click — A significantly lower-powered click than the one that follows it.
 Usually appears on the starting click of characters who transform from a weaker form to a more powerful one (e.g. Bruce Banner to Hulk).

-AEAlter Ego, a type of Special Power.
+AEAlter Ego, a type of trait or Special Power.
 Also used to denote figures that use this game mechanic.
+No longer used.

 AP — Armor Piercing, a Golden Age feat that prevents damage from being reduced to 0, rendering damage reducers less effective.